AmolFunde0/Hospital-Management-System/README.md

 🚀 Project Overview

-The Hospital-Management-System is a PHP + MySQL-based backend service designed to streamline hospital operations like managing patients, doctors, and appointments.
+The Hospital-Management-System is a Spring Boot + MySQL-based backend service designed to streamline hospital operations like managing patients, doctors, and appointments.
 This API supports full CRUD operations and follows clean RESTful design principles.

 ⭐ Features